Al-Wathbah uprising: Aftermath

 On the evening of January 26, Salih Jabr fled to England.
-The king entrusted a Shi’ī religious scholar who had been involved in the 1920 uprisings with forming a new government.
+The king entrusted a Shi’ī religious scholar, who had been involved in the 1920 Iraqi Revolt against the British, with forming a new government.

-The Iraqi government blamed foreign agitators for the January uprisings.
-They pointed to the Saudi support for the Independence Party and the Soviet links to the Communist party.
-They claimed that the Communist party received major donations from Jewish communists.
-However, records indicate that the Communist party spent very little money in January 1948, which supports the idea that the demonstrations were spontaneous and enjoyed widespread popular support.
+The Iraqi government blamed foreign agitators for the January uprisings and pointed to the Saudi support for the Independence Party and the Soviet Union's links to the Communist Party.
+The government claimed that the Communists had received major donations from Jewish communists.
+However, records indicate that the Communist Party spent very little money in January 1948, which supports the idea that the demonstrations were spontaneous and enjoyed widespread popular support.

-The al-Wathbah uprising strengthened the Communist party.
-However, the new recruits were not trained and Fahd and 125 other senior communists were in the prison of Kut.
+The uprising strengthened the Communist Party.
+However, the new recruits were not trained, and Yusuf Salman Yusuf (Fahd) and 125 other senior communists were in the prison of Kut.
 The Communist Party more or less merged ideologically with the National Liberation Party and literally with the National Revolutionary Committee.

-After the al-Wathbah the Communist party's ideology was radicalized.
+After the uprising, the Communists' ideology was radicalised.
 One of the major issues that came to the fore was whether the party should cooperate strategically with the national bourgeoisie against the monarchy.

-However, in the spring of 1948 a number of protests and strikes took place.
+However, in the spring of 1948, a number of protests and strikes took place: